ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The header value is

     RateLimit-Limit = "RateLimit-Limit" ":" OWS ratelimit-limit-value
+    ratelimit-limit-value = rlimit | 1#ratelimit-limit-value-w
-    ratelimit-limit-value = rlimit [ ";" "window" "=" delay-seconds]
+    ratelimit-limit-value-w = rlimit; "window" "=" time-window
     rlimit = 1*DIGIT
-    delay-seconds = 1*DIGIT

-A `RateLimit-Limit` header MAY contain a `window` parameter defining the quota interval.
+A `ratelimit-limit-value` MAY contain a `window` parameter defining the {#time-window} interval.

-If `window` is not specified, it should be communicated out-of-bound (eg. in the documentation) or inferred by the value of `RateLimit-Reset` at the moment of the reset.
+If the `window` parameter is not specified, the {#time-window} MUST either:

+- inferred by the value of `RateLimit-Reset` at the moment of the reset;
+- be communicated out-of-bound (eg. in the documentation).

+Quota policies using multiple quota limits MAY be returned using multiple `ratelimit-limit-value-w` items.

 Examples:

 ~~~
    RateLimit-Limit: 100
    RateLimit-Limit: 100; window=10
+   RateLimit-Limit: 10; window=1, 50; window=60, 1000; window=3600, 5000; window=86400
 ~~~

 ## RateLimit-Remaining {#ratelimit-remaining-header}